A Good Day to Die Hard: Post-production

 A specially censored version was prepared for theatrical release in the United Kingdom, which was cut for language and violence in order to attain a 12A at the request of the distributors.
 The film's audio was mixed in Dolby Atmos surround sound.
 In February 2013, director Moore began work on a director's cut, which was later released on Blu-ray.

-Bruce Willis returned as John McClane, and has expressed a desire to shoot A Good Day to Die Hard and a sixth installment in the series before retiring the character.
+Bruce Willis returned as John McClane, and had expressed a desire to shoot an additional installment in the series following A Good Day To Die Hard before retiring the character.
 However, in March 2022 Willis retired from acting, due to being diagnosed with aphasia, making this the last film in the series.
+Nearly a year later he was diagnosed with frontotemporal dementia.

 Music

-Soundtrack

 Marco Beltrami, who had composed the soundtrack for the previous film, Live Free or Die Hard, returned to score A Good Day to Die Hard.
 Beltrami again incorporates Michael Kamen's material from the first three films into his score.
 Beltrami only had six weeks in which to write the music, and new scenes were still being shot as the music was being recorded.
 In the end, he wrote around 120 minutes of music, with 80 of those minutes making it into the final film.
-The soundtrack album was released on February 14, 2013 digitally and in retailers by Sony Classical.
+The soundtrack album was released on February 12, 2013, digitally and in retailers by Sony Classical.
 Five orchestrators were involved: Pete Anthony, Jon Kull, Dana Niu, Rossana Galante, Andrew Kinny.
 The orchestra was conducted by Pete Anthony.

 The score was programmed by Buck Sanders, with additional music composed by Marcus Trumpp and Brandon Roberts.